future_apply()

 a logical indicating whether results should be simplified if possible.

-An environment passed as argument envir
+An environment passed as argument

-If TRUE
+If

-underlying futures is captured, and re-outputted as soon as possible.
+(default), then the standard output of the underlying futures is captured, and re-outputted as soon as possible.
+IfFALSE

-, any output is silenced (by sinking it to the null device
+, any output is silenced (by sinking it to the null device as it is outputted).
+IfNA

-(not recommended), output is not intercepted.
+(not recommended), output is not intercepted.- future.conditions

-captured and relayed.
-The default is the same as the condition
+A character string of conditions classes to be captured and relayed.
+The default is the same as the

-To not intercept conditions, use conditions = character(0L)
+.
+To not intercept conditions, useconditions = character(0L)

-Errors are always relayed.
+.
+Errors are always relayed.- future.globals

 A logical, a character vector, or a named list for controlling how globals are handled.
 For details, see below section.